This is Article No 3 in the ‘Buddhism’ series.

 In the eloquent imagery of the Bardo Thodol, the female Buddhas ‘go behind us’ – they are our rearguard and our support, and we cannot move forward without them.
 Male practitioners therefore have a particular challenge in relation to them.
 They need to take what may feel like ‘a step backwards’ to integrate what these feminine deities represent, but they cannot move forward any other way.
 The image of ‘behind us’ is itself symbolic.
 That which is ‘behind us’ is actually that which is all around us, but can only be integrated by receptivity – only integrated by opening receptively to that which is inherent in Consciousness, but is not available to the heroic masculine will of the egoic mind.

 The Bodhisattva is a special type of being – one who understands this mystery.
 He or she progresses by a perfect balance of receptivity and effort – feminine and masculine.
 It is sometimes said that the Bodhisattva is the Buddhist hero archetype.
 While this is superficially true, it is more important in my view to highlight the fact that the Bodhisattva, representing as she/he does, the perfect balance of wisdom and compassion; feminine and masculine; and receptivity and determination, is an entirely different archetype – one that should actually be contrasted with the hero archetype, not identified with it.
-While the hero is an archetypal figure that will always dominate individual human lives and collective human cultures, we have to remember that it is essentially the archetype of the egoic – willful, one-sided, and unbalanced.
+While the hero is an archetypal figure that will always dominate individual human lives and collective human cultures, we would do well to remember that the Hero is the archetype of the egoic – willful, one-sided, and unbalanced.
+The Bodhisattva on the other hand is associated with balance, wholeness, relaxation and effortlessness.
+The tradition even goes so far as to characterise the activities of the Bodhisattva as play (Skt: lila).

 Embodying the Dākini Energies